We Are Superhuman: Promotion

 The band debuted "Superhuman" in a performance on Good Morning America on April 18.
 They are the third Korean act to appear on the program.

 Commercial performance

 We Are Superhuman debuted at number 11 on the US Billboard 200 with 27,000 equivalent album units (with 25,000 being traditional sales), becoming NCT 127's highest-charting album in the chart; they became the second highest charting K-pop group in the chart.
 The EP also debuted atop the World Albums chart, becoming the group's second number one since Limitless in 2017.
 Meanwhile, the lead track "Superhuman" debuted at number three on the World Digital Song Sales chart, with one thousand downloads sold, becoming the group's seventh top-ten song on the chart.
 In Japan, the EP debuted at the sixth spot of Oricon's Weekly Digital Albums with 829 downloads.
 It debuted in the Weekly Albums Chart at number six with 7,265 copies a week later.

 Reception

+PopCrush ranked it among the Best Pop Albums of 2019.